OpenMS/pyopenms-docs/docs/source/introduction.rst

 pyOpenMS is a python library for Liquid Chromatography-Mass Spectrometry (LC-MS) data analysis.

-This introduction is aimed at users new to the field of LC-MS data analysis and will cover some basics in terms of data generation.
+Note: This introduction is aimed at users new to the field of LC-MS data analysis and will introduce some basics terms and concepts.
 How to handle the data analysis, available data structures, algorithms and more are covered in the various subsections of this documentation.

-Introduction
+Background
 ============

 Proteomics and metabolomics are interdisciplinary research fields that study struc-